sherifnada/roastmate/README.md

 * Sendblue.co (for programmatically sending iMessage)
 * ChatGPT

 It was retired in October 2023 after a rapid decline in number of friends.
+Some of Roastmate's greatest hits can be found [here](https://www.instagram.com/roastmate.ai/).

 ## How did Roastmate work?